How tech changed commercial property marketing

 Then, as the first decade of the millennium progressed, the office was filled with the sound of modems connecting, videos were posted on YouTube, and we distributed data and publicity materials on memory sticks.
 Websites were no longer just brochures but became places where we could self-publish and share content.

-Over the past decade, the ‘house bricks’ have evolved into Smartphones and agents and surveyors adopted tablets as a business and marketing tool (which have already, seemingly, ‘had their day’).
+Over time, the ‘house bricks’ have evolved into Smartphones and agents and surveyors adopted tablets as a business and marketing tool (which have already, seemingly, ‘had their day’).
 Social Media became mainstream in the business world and brought with it a focus on instant communication.
 Real-time marketing was the order of the day.

 More recently, we have seen the growth of the use of virtual reality and augmented reality as tools that can be used to promote real estate developments.
 And “PropTech” has become a thing.
 A big thing.